MFerretti27/Scoreboard/README.md

 <img width="175" alt="Screenshot 2025-10-20 at 10 45 35 PM" src="https://github.com/user-attachments/assets/699de253-b7b9-429e-86d0-aa788003bc9f" />

+If game is in a playoffs/champianship game a image will apear showing its not the regular seaseon.<br />
-If game is in a playoffs/champianship game, or in the Bonus/PowerPlay/RedZone it will show something like this:<br />
+Also if a team in the Bonus their score will go orange, in a powerplay it will go blue, or in the redzone it will go read.<br />
+For football a the team who has possession of the ball will be underlined.<br />
 <img width="175" alt="Screenshot 2025-06-09 at 10 18 15 PM" src="https://github.com/user-attachments/assets/a9e6693d-10ec-4f2c-943c-5fe9dca71752" />
 <img width="175" alt="Screenshot 2025-06-22 at 10 44 39 PM" src="https://github.com/user-attachments/assets/9fc4de32-c387-4636-913e-88234e92ab23" />
 <img width="175" alt="Screenshot 2025-10-20 at 7 35 43 PM" src="https://github.com/user-attachments/assets/41ed422f-a2d0-4fc4-bc7f-4e8e98a64df0" />